Terence Tao: Career

 At age 14, Tao attended the Research Science Institute, a summer program for secondary students.
 In 1991, he received his bachelor's and master's degrees at the age of 16 from Flinders University under the direction of Garth Gaudry.
 In 1992, he won a postgraduate Fulbright Scholarship to undertake research in mathematics at Princeton University in the United States.
 From 1992 to 1996, Tao was a graduate student at Princeton University under the direction of Elias Stein, receiving his PhD at the age of 21.
 In 1996, he joined the faculty of the University of California, Los Angeles.
 In 1999, when he was 24, he was promoted to full professor at UCLA and remains the youngest person ever appointed to that rank by the institution.

-He is known for his collaborative mindset; by 2006, Tao had worked with over 30 others in his discoveries, reaching 68 co-authors by October 2015.
+He became known for fruitful collaborations and working in multiple specializations; by 2006, Tao had co-authored publications with over 30 other researchers, reaching 68 co-authors by October 2015.

 Tao has had a particularly extensive collaboration with British mathematician Ben J. Green; together they proved the Green–Tao theorem, which is well known among both amateur and professional mathematicians.
 This theorem states that there are arbitrarily long arithmetic progressions of prime numbers.
 The New York Times described it this way:

 In 2004, Dr. Tao, along with Ben Green, a mathematician now at the University of Oxford in England, solved a problem related to the Twin Prime Conjecture by looking at prime number progressions—series of numbers equally spaced.
 (For example, 3, 7 and 11 constitute a progression of prime numbers with a spacing of 4; the next number in the sequence, 15, is not prime.)
 Dr. Tao and Dr. Green proved that it is always possible to find, somewhere in the infinity of integers, a progression of prime numbers of equal spacing and any length.

 Many other results of Tao have received mainstream attention in the scientific press, including: